Thleruth/kraken/README.md

+# Kraken (exchange) API implementation

-# This repo includes an implementation of the Kraken (exchange) API and is built as part of a final project of a coding bootcanp (Coding Nomads)
+## This repo is built as part of a final project of a coding bootcanp (CodingNomads)

 More info to add